echowell/nimrodscripts/README.md

 ## NIMSCRIPTS
-A collection of python scripts that are part of my NIMROD workflow.
+A collection of scripts that are part of my NIMROD workflow.

 ### NIMROD
 Information on the NIMROD code can be found at the official [NIMROD website](https://nimrodteam.org/)